 We have been discussing the different internal combustion engines.
 Analysing these internal combustion engines processes such as the Suctions, compression, combustion and exhaust are not an easy task.
 So this analysis is complicated with the real thermodynamic cycle.
 We have to make this cycle idealised by a few assumptions in these processes.
 Wich is idealised cycle it will be easy to analyse these processes.
 This idealised cycle is called the air standard cycle.

-So that we can say that, these Internal Combustion engines are work on the principle of the Air Standard Cycles.
+So that we can say, these Internal Combustion engines are work on the principle of the Air Standard Cycles.

 Air Standard cycle Assumptions

 The internal combustion engine works on the sequence of separate process intake, compression, combustion, expansion and exhaust.
-It does not operate on thermodynamic cyclic because it involves an open system.
+These processes do not operate on thermodynamic cyclic because it involves an open system.
 The working fluid (fuel and air mixture) enters into the system in the intake stroke and leaves it in the exhaust stroke.
-The working fluid is not completing a cyclic process.
+So clearly the working fluid is not completing a cyclic process.

 To analysis this system the first consideration is that the cycle is assumed to be a closed cycle where the working fluid brings at initial condition by injecting the new charge and exhausting combustion particles.
 This is the main assumption.
 Along with this assumption, there are other important assumptions are there.
 Those are listed below.